 The result of the action can contain sensitive data.
 If you need to work with data that not everybody should see, consider making the workflow private.

-The Store Statement Result action of Snowflake for Workflows application executes the provided statement and then stores its result directly in Grail without presenting them as the action's result.
-Every row will be stored as a separate BizEvent, with column names from Snowflake being bizevent's fields.
+The Store Statement Result action in Snowflake for Workflows executes the provided statement and then stores its result directly in Grail without presenting the Snowflake response as the action's result.
+Every row is stored as a separate BizEvent, and the bizevent fields are taken from the Snowflake column names.
 This action loads all data partitions returned by Snowflake.

 To store the statement result in Grail using your workflow, you need to provide the information listed below.